 Shaywitz, Sally E. Yale University School of Medicine, New Haven, Connecticut.

 Show previous versions

 - Risk factors

 Impairment of the ability to read.
-Developmental dyslexia is characterized by unexpected difficulty in reading in children and adults who otherwise possess the intelligence and motivation considered necessary for accurate and fluent reading.
-Dyslexia is one of the most common problems affecting children and adults; in the United States, the prevalence of dyslexia is estimated to range from 5% to 17% of school-age children, with as many as 40% reading below grade level.
+Developmental dyslexia, which is a learning disorder with a neurobiological basis, is characterized by unexpected difficulty in reading in children and adults who otherwise possess the intelligence and motivation considered necessary for accurate and fluent reading.
+Dyslexia is one of the most common problems affecting children and adults.
+For example, in the United States, the prevalence of dyslexia is estimated to range from 5% to 17% of school-age children (see illustration), with as many as 40% reading below grade level.
 It is the most common and most carefully studied of the learning disabilities, affecting at least 80% of all individuals identified as learning-disabled.
-Recent epidemiologic data indicate that, like hypertension and obesity, dyslexia fits a dimensional model—within the population, reading ability occurs along a continuum, with reading disability representing the tail of a normal distribution.
-Good evidence based on sample surveys of randomly selected populations of children indicates that dyslexia affects boys and girls comparably.
+Epidemiologic data indicate that dyslexia fits a dimensional model—within the population, reading ability occurs along a continuum, with reading disability representing the tail of a normal distribution.
+Further evidence based on sample surveys of randomly selected populations of children indicates that dyslexia affects boys and girls comparably.
 (The long-held belief that only boys suffer from dyslexia reflected bias in school-identified samples.)
 Dyslexia is a persistent, chronic condition that stays with the individual for a lifetime.
-It is both familial and heritable; about half of children who have a parent with dyslexia, as well as half of the siblings of dyslexics and half of the parents of dyslexics, may have the disorder.
-See also: Cognition; Information processing (psychology); Intelligence; Learning mechanisms; Linguistics; Psycholinguistics
+It is both familial and heritable; about half of children who have a parent with dyslexia may have the disorder.
+See also: Cognition; Information processing (psychology); Intelligence; Learning; Linguistics; Neurobiology; Psycholinguistics

 The content above is only an excerpt.

 for your institution.
 Subscribe